 - Slice a ripe, but firm, avocado in half and remove the pit.

-- Scoop out half of the avocado with a wide spoon.
-Make sure to keep the half intact.
+- Scoop out half of the avocado with a wide spoon, keeping the half intact.

-- Place the half flat-side-down and, with a sharp knife, slice the avocado very thin and keep all the slices together in place.
+- Place the half flat-side-down and, with a sharp knife, slice the avocado very thin, keeping all of the slices together in place.

 - Once sliced, press inward on each side of the avocado with the palms of your hands.
 While pressing inward, move your palms in opposite directions from one another.
 This technique will fan out the avocado slices into a long line.

-- At one end, start curling the slices inward creating a wheel shape.
-Continue curling the slices around until they meet each other until the blossom forms.
+- At one end, curl the slices inward to create a wheel shape.
+Continue curling the slices around until they meet each other and form a blossom.